DKenefake/OptimalPoly/README.md

 # OptimalPoly
+Generates MinMax polynomial approximations of functions.
 Stable implementation of the Remez Algorithm using multi-precision arithmetic.
 Also does C/C++ code generation!

 ## Example of use